Phase Transition of Degeneracy in Minor-Closed Families: Abstract

 Given an infinite family $\G$ of graphs and a monotone property $\P$, an (upper) threshold for $\G$ and $\P$ is a ``fastest growing" function $p: \mathbb{N} \to [0,1]$ such that $\lim_{n \to \infty} \Pr(G_n(p(n)) \in \P)= 1$ for any sequence $(G_n)_{n \in \mathbb{N}}$ over $\G$ with $\lim_{n \to \infty}\lvert V(G_n) \rvert = \infty$, where $G_n(p(n))$ is the random subgraph of $G_n$ such that each edge remains independently with probability $p(n)$.

-In this paper we study the upper threshold for the family of $H$-minor free graphs and for the graph property of being $(r-1)$-degenerate, which is one fundamental graph property with many applications.
-Even a constant factor approximation for the upper threshold for all pairs $(r,H)$ is expected to be very difficult by its close connection to a major open question in extremal graph theory.
-We determine asymptotically the thresholds (up to a constant factor) for being $(r-1)$-degenerate for a large class of pairs $(r,H)$, including all graphs $H$ of minimum degree at least $r$ and all graphs $H$ with no vertex-cover of size at most $r$, and provide lower bounds for the rest of the pairs of $(r,H)$.
-The results generalize to arbitrary proper minor-closed families and the properties of being $r$-colorable, being $r$-choosable, or containing an $r$-regular subgraph, respectively.
+In this paper we study the upper threshold for the family of $H$-minor free graphs and the property of being $(r-1)$-degenerate and apply it to study the thresholds for general minor-closed families and the properties for being $r$-choosable and $r$-colorable.
+Even a constant factor approximation for the upper threshold for all pairs $(r,H)$ is expected to be challenging by its close connection to a major open question in extremal graph theory.
+We determine asymptotically the thresholds (up to a constant factor) for being $(r-1)$-degenerate (and $r$-choosable, respectively) for a large class of pairs $(r,H)$, including all graphs $H$ of minimum degree at least $r$ and all graphs $H$ with no vertex-cover of size at most $r$, and provide lower bounds for the rest of the pairs of $(r,H)$.